For urgent consular assistance call

 Seek local advice.

 Medical facilities and services are limited in Tajikistan.
-Hygiene is poor.
-There's a shortage of medical equipment and medications.
+Hygiene is poor, and there's a shortage of medical equipment and medications.

 Doctors will ask for up-front payment before providing treatment.